Raga and Devesha

 To sum it all up, Yoga is about letting go of the past and to open our hearts with courage, wisdom, and joy to life daily.
 And with intuition seek balance and harmony with the ever changing flux of life; with our bodies, family members, work, society, and environment.

-So, this season we welcome you to open up with Yoga and meet each moment fresh and new and embrace life fully with all its wonder and awe.
+So, this summer we welcome you to open up with Yoga and meet each moment fresh and new and embrace life fully with all its wonder and awe.